I first went to Hull in the mid 1960s to meet my future parents-in-law,

 Hull is a relatively compact city, and over my visits in the next few years I walked along many if not most of its streets, often with my elder son for company, in a push chair and as he grew older walking around and taking his own pictures.
 I went out most days I was there, unless the weather was really poor, usually leaving my wife at home with her mother.

-Encouraged by the response to my work from other photographers I took to show the curators at the Ferens Art Gallery who were enthusiastic and keen to exhibit it in Hull, and in 1983 more than 140 pictures from the project were shown on the top floor of the gallery under the title 'Still Occupied - A View of Hull'.
+Encouraged by the response to my work from other photographers I took to show the curators at the Ferens Art Gallery who were enthusiastic and keen to exhibit it, and in 1983 more than 140 pictures from the project were shown on the top floor of the gallery under the title 'Still Occupied - A View of Hull'.

 This web site includes most if not all of the black and white pictures from that show, but is in many ways different.
 It has none of the thirty or forty colour images, and when I came to first publish a book of this work in 2010 I added a significant amount of work from the two years after that show; 1985 seemed a suitable date to end the book, then twenty five years in the past.
-Now I intend the site to grow and include work from later years, as well as including images for which there was not enough space in show or book.
+Now I intend the site to grow and include work from later years - currently up to 2017 - as well as including images for which there was not enough space in show or book.
 It remains a very personal and selective view of the city.
-Perhaps later I will also include some of the colour images I made - and also perhaps produce another book on the work after 1985.
+Perhaps later I will also include some of the colour images I made - and possibly produce another book on the work after 1985.

-Many of the negatives from this project are now in very poor condition, mainly because of attack by insects, and some of the images needed extensive retouching.
+Many of the early negatives from this project are now in very poor condition, mainly because of attack by insects feeding on the gelatine, and some of the images needed extensive retouching.
 The work is arranged in chapters corresponding to areas of Hull, although these are not precisely defined, and some clearly overlap.
 It is difficult to pinpoint precisely the locations of a few images, particularly in areas which were undergoing demolition.